wangpin34/fs-h5/README.md

 ## API

-* fs.requestQuoto(bytes, callback)
+* fs.init(bytes, callback)

-    Request specified spaces file sandbox.
+    Initialize specified spaces file sandbox.
 This function should be called before all fs api perform.

+* fs.isInitialized()

+	Return the state about if file system is initialized succssfully.

 * fs.mkdir(path, callback)